Reserved political positions: Syria

-Syria enjoyed an electoral system like Lebanon's, at least for the parliamentary elections, up to 1949, when the subdivisions among each religion were suppressed, then there were only reserved seats for Christians up to 1963, when the Ba'athist regime suppressed free elections.
+Syria enjoyed an electoral system like that in Lebanon for the parliamentary elections up to 1949, when subdivisions among each religion were suppressed.
+There were reserved seats for Christians up to 1963, when the Ba'athist regime suppressed free elections.

 Uzbekistan

 Before the 2019 reforms, fifteen of the 150 seats in the Legislative Chamber of Uzbekistan (the lower chamber of the Oliy Majlis) had been reserved for the Ecological Movement of Uzbekistan under the revised electoral law of 2008.
 Its legislators were elected at a congress held in conjunction with the 2009–10 Uzbek parliamentary election.
 One legislator was elected from each territorial subdivision of Uzbekistan (the Republic of Karakalpakstan, provinces, and the city of Tashkent), plus one member from the Executive Committee of the Central Council of the Ecological Movement.
 Delegates to the congress were elected in equal numbers at the conferences of each of the territorial branches of the Ecological Movement.